 José Armando Ruiz-Almanza is experienced in the design, analysis, and implementation of registration systems, licensing reforms, and application of the Standard Cost Model.
-Mr. Ruiz has completed projects in Bolivia, Colombia.
-Dominican Republic.
-Ecuador, El Salvador, Guyana, Lao PDR, Mexico, United Kingdom, and Uzbekistan and.
+Mr. Ruiz has completed projects in Bolivia, Colombia, Dominican Republic, Ecuador, El Salvador, Guyana, Lao PDR, Mexico, United Kingdom, and Uzbekistan.
 As Director of the Mexican Federal Registry of Formalities and Services (RFTS), he managed and coordinated a team of engineers, economists and lawyers to improve the licenses and other formalities and add value to the web system for Mexican businesses.
-During his tenure, he cut registered formalities by 15%, and dramatically improved Mexico's position in the World Bank Doing Business from 74 in 2012 to 36 in 2013.
 Working for JC&A in Ecuador, he directed Regulatory Impact Analyses in the energy and agricultural sector regulations.
 In Bolivia, Mr. Armando customized the Standard Cost Model to overhaul business registration and start-up licensing authorization frameworks.
 In 2017, in El Salvador, he was in charge of regulatory reform initiatives concerning the business registration, construction license and trade authorizations.
 In 2018 he worked in the creation of the Inventory of Business Formalities in Lao PDR and used the Standard Cost Model to estimate the burdens to businesses of 30 high-impact formalities.
 Jose Armando also worked with the UK Government Digital Service (GDS) initiative focused on fostering digital inclusion through innovative approaches along the UK.
 Jose Armando is an economist with a Master in Public Management from the London School of Economics And Political Science (LSE) and the Institut D'études Politiques De Paris (Sciences Po).
 He speaks Spanish, French and English.